Divya110205/19AI307_JAVA/Module-01/DAY-1/README.md

 2.Define a class named 'Student'.

 3.Declare the following variables inside the class:

-            - String name and initialize with "John".
+            i)String name and initialize with "John".

-            - String dept and initialize with "Computer Science".

-            - int rollno and initialize with 101.
+            ii)String dept and initialize with "Computer Science". iii)int rollno and initialize with 101.

-            -double marks and initialize with 87.5.
+            iv)double marks and initialize with 87.5.

 4.Define another class named 'Test'.